-Virginia Tillett, like Collins, grew up on Roanoke Island and has lived there her whole life.
+The late Virginia Tillett, like Collins, grew up on Roanoke Island and lived there her whole life.

 “Born and raised on Roanoke Island,” Tillett said in an interview in February 2020.
 “78 years.”

-She has fond memories of growing up on the island and she has been invested in the life of the Outer Banks community.
-She served on the Dare County School Board for 20 years — elected five terms — and serving as Chair and Vice Chair.
-She also served as a Dare County Commissioner for 12 years, received the Order of the Long Leaf Pine Award in 2006 from the Governor of North Carolina and received the Citizen of the Year Award from the Outer Banks Chamber of Commerce that same year.
+She had fond memories of growing up on the island and she invested her life in the Outer Banks community.
+She was a member of the Dare County School Board for 20 years — elected five terms — and served as Chair and Vice Chair.
+Tillett was also as a Dare County Commissioner for 12 years.
+She received the Order of the Long Leaf Pine Award in 2006 from the governor of North Carolina and received the Citizen of the Year Award from the Outer Banks Chamber of Commerce that same year.
 She received a Trailblazer Award from the North Carolina Black Alliance in April 2021.

-Currently, Tillett serves as the President of the Roanoke Island Freedmen’s Colony Preservation Association, work that she is passionate about.
+Prior to her passing, Tillett also served as the President of the Roanoke Island Freedmen’s Colony Preservation Association, work she was passionate about.

 “I think the history needs to be told,” Tillett said.
 “And our young folks need to be reminded.
 Because if you do not know where you came from, you certainly don’t know where you’re going.”

-Some years ago, Tillett met Dr. Patricia Click, now an associate professor in the Division of Technology, Culture, and Communication at the University of Virginia, who was conducting research on the Freedmen’s Colony on Roanoke Island.
-Dr. Click invited Tillett to join her in her work and Tillett realized that she had ancestors who were a part of the Freedmen’s Colony.
+Some years ago, Tillett met Dr. Patricia Click, author of “Time Full of Trial: The Roanoke Island Freedmen’s Colony 1862-1867,” who was conducting research on the Freedmen’s Colony on Roanoke Island.
+Dr. Click invited Tillett to join her in her work and Tillett realized she had ancestors who were a part of the Freedmen’s Colony.

-Tillett recalls her grandmother telling stories about her grandfather, a trapper fisherman who served as a guide to the Union troops that occupied Roanoke Island in the early days of the Freedmen’s Colony.
+Tillett recalled her grandmother telling stories about one of her ancestors, a trapper fisherman who served as a guide to the Union troops that occupied Roanoke Island in the early days of the Freedmen’s Colony.
 “He knew the waters and the areas where the soldiers were trying to get to,” Tillett said.

-Fort Raleigh National Historic Site installed the First Light of Freedom Memorial in 2001 to mark the site of the Freedmen’s Colony, and the park hosted an event in August of last year to commemorate 400 years of African American history in the United States — and to honor the descendants of the Freedmen’s Colony and the lives of their forbearers.
+Fort Raleigh National Historic Site installed the First Light of Freedom Monument in 2001 to mark the site of the Freedmen’s Colony, and the park hosted an event in August 2019 to commemorate the tragic day enslaved Africans were brought to the United States — and to honor the descendants of the Freedmen’s Colony and the lives of their forbearers.
 The park has also been recognized as part of the National Park Service’s National Underground Railroad Network to Freedom.

 “I think [the Freedmen’s Colony] is a huge piece of the country’s history,” Nelson said.
 “It really provides clarity to the current situation, where we are as a nation, and our laws and our civil rights. … Understanding that [on] this little island off the coast of North Carolina, there are stories here that are sown into the fabric of our nation.”

-Special thanks to Virginia Tillett, Darrell Collins, Jami Lanier and Josh Nelson for contributing to this article.
+Special thanks to the late Virginia Tillett, Darrell Collins, Jami Lanier and Josh Nelson for contributing to this article.